 Web Content Accessibility

-We believe the California State Portal satisfies all Priority 1, 2, and 3 guidelines, for "AAA" compliance of the World Wide Web Consortium (W3C), Web Content Accessibility Guidelines 1.0.
-In addition, the California Portal satisfies Section 508, Subpart B, Subsection 1194.22, Guidelines A-P of the Rehabilitation Act of 1973 as revised in 1998.
+We believe the California Department of Public Health (CDPH) web site satisfies all Priority 1, 2, and 3 guidelines, for “AAA” compliance of the World Wide Web Consortium (W3C), Web Content Accessibility Guidelines 1.0.
+In addition, the CDPH web site satisfies Section 508, Subpart B, Subsection 1194.22, Guidelines A-P of the Rehabilitation Act of 1973 as revised in 1998.
 The State of California is strongly committed to improved accessibility for all Californians.

 The State of California accepts no responsibility for the content or accessibility of the external websites or external documents linked to on this website.